WisconsinRobotics/Battlebot/README.md

 Currently needs to have a print statement run in each loop, other wise none of the mechanical components work.
 Speculated to be a synchonization issue but its still unclear.

+Make sure to use S mode on the gamepads

 ### Dependencies
 # Libraries: